 The members of the Wissmiller family, three amiable women and their cantankerous father, make this reality spin on “Six Feet Under” a frothy take on the death business.
-Characters aren’t exposed the way their fictional counterparts are on HBO -- these people are considerably more lighthearted, making “Family Plots” a fun little diversion.
+The characters aren’t exposed the way their fictional counterparts are on HBO — these people are considerably more lighthearted.
+The filmmakers, instead, carefully distinguish each family member’s role in the mortuary biz and in their conjoined life, making “Family Plots” a fun little diversion.